 Alabama is proposing to implement their waiver within six months of receiving anticipated CMS approval.
 As laid out in these comments, Alabama is proposing significant changes to their Medicaid program that will affect some of its poorest families.
 Rushing implementation will result in even more confusion among enrollees and loss of Medicaid health insurance.
-Given the operational and programmatic changes that must be in place to implement the state's proposal, they should revise their timeline to allow for a thoughtful, rather than rushed, implementation.
+Given the operational and programmatic changes that must be in place to implement the state's proposal, CMS should require Alabama to revise their timeline to allow for a thoughtful, rather than rushed, implementation.